The official blog for Google Maps

 Google Mobile Blog

 I’m excited to announce Google Maps 5.0 for Android, with two significant new features: 3D interaction and offline reliability.

-We launched Google Maps for mobile a little more than five years ago.
-Since then, we’ve added dozens of features, and we’ve grown from a few thousand to more than 100 million users.
+.
 Still, a couple of things have remained the same: a flat, north-up map and the need for a strong Internet connection.
 Today, we’re changing that for the first time.

 Tilt while zoomed in (left) or use compass mode (right) to orient yourself with 3D buildings.

 Until now, Google Maps has always downloaded the map as a set of small, square images that we stitch together to form the map you see.
 (You’ve probably seen those gray squares getting filled in, block-by-block, as the images load over the network.)
 Starting today, we’ll use

 to dynamically draw the map on your device as you use it, allowing you to interact with it in new ways:

 Drag down with two fingers to tilt the map.
 Tilt while zoomed in on one of the

 around the world with 3D buildings to see a skyline spring to life.